Michigan vs. Illinois odds, prediction: 2026 college basketball picks for February 27 from proven model

 The third-ranked Michigan Wolverines will look to clinch the outright Big Ten regular season title on Friday when they take on the 10th-ranked Illinois Fighting Illini.
 Michigan is coming off a 77-67 win over the Minnesota Golden Gophers on Tuesday, while Illinois dropped a 95-94 decision at UCLA on Saturday.
 The Wolverines (26-2, 16-1 Big Ten), who are 6-1 against ranked opponents, are 9-0 on the road this season.
 The Fighting Illini (22-6, 13-4 Big Ten), who are tied for second in the conference, are 13-2 on their home floor.

 Tipoff from the State Farm Center in Champaign, Ill., is set for 8 p.m.
 ET.
-Michigan is a 1.5-point favorite in the latest Michigan vs. Illinois odds from DraftKings Sportsbook, while the over/under for total points scored is 157.5.
+Michigan is a 1.5-point favorite in the latest Michigan vs. Illinois odds from DraftKings Sportsbook, while the over/under for total points scored is 158.5, up three points from the opener.
 Before making any Illinois vs. Michigan picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins: